 What Should a 3–6 Month Old Wear to Bed at 16°C?

-At 16°C, a 3–6 month old is most comfortable in a 3.5 TOG sleeping bag with a long-sleeve bodysuit and footed sleepsuit underneath.
-16°C is the warm edge of the 3.5 TOG band — one degree warmer (17°C) drops the recommendation to 2.5 TOG.
+At 16°C, a 3–6 month old is most comfortable in a 3.5 TOG sleeping bag with a long-sleeve bodysuit or footed pyjamas underneath.
+16°C sits inside the 3.5 TOG band, which covers every room below 18°C — the step down to 2.5 TOG happens at 18°C, not 17°C.

 Adjust for your baby